canonical/sphinx-terminal/README.md

 ### No input command

-Use the `:noinput:` option to prevent any text from being interpreted as a command input:
+Use the `:output-only:` option to prevent any text from being interpreted as a command input:

 ```
 .. terminal::
-    :noinput:
+    :ouput-only:

     output
 ```